 Buses will also accept paper Day Travelcards or a One Day Bus & Tram Pass.

 Where to buy a ticket for the bus

 You can buy Oyster cards and paper tickets from Oyster ticket stops, ticket offices and ticket machines at Tube, London Overground and rail stations.

-On Oyster or contactless cards with pay as you go, it’s £1.50 to ride a bus for each single journey with a daily cap of £4.50.
+From 1st March 2022 on Oyster or contactless cards with pay as you go, it’s £1.65 to ride a bus for each single journey with a daily cap of £4.95.
 You can also take advantage of the Hopper fare that allows you to ride on a second bus for free if you transfer within an hour and tap-in with the same Oyster or contactless card.

 Accessibility on buses